 - 1 = variety of areas in the home

-- L = a separate lounge room
+- L = a different lounge room

 - D = a separate dining room

-- K = a separate kitchen
+- K = a separate cooking area

-In the above example of a 3LDK place, the ‘3’ represents the number of bedrooms in the property, one of which is considered ‘Japanese style or tatami room’ (畳みの部屋 or tatami no heya).
-There is also a separate kitchen and living/dining room in the apartment, and this is represented by the ‘LDK’.
+In the above instance of a 3LDK place, the 3 stands for the variety of rooms in the building, one of which is considered Japanese style or tatami space (or tatami no heya).
+There is additionally a separate cooking area as well as living/dining room in the apartment, and this is represented by the LDK.

-Other Property Related Terms
+Various Other Residential Property Related Terms